 Choosing a Halloween Costume for the Sensory Child

 Something else to consider is the time and place where your child tries on his costume.
 Children with tactile sensitivities are often in a state of hypersensitive alertness and high arousal.
-Try on Halloween costumes at a time when the child is calm and without agenda.
+Try on Halloween costumes when the child is calm and without agenda.

 Perhaps wearing familiar, comfortable clothing under their costume might be the easiest fix when the “perfect” costume isn’t perfectly comfortable.
 Washing the costume before wearing and a trial run may also be beneficial to ensuring a successful and happy “trick-or-treating” experience.